futureverse/future/README.md

 The purpose of the [future] package is to provide a very simple and uniform way of evaluating R expressions asynchronously using various resources available to the user.

 In programming, a _future_ is an abstraction for a _value_ that may be available at some point in the future.
 The state of a future can either be _unresolved_ or _resolved_.
 As soon as it is resolved, the value is available instantaneously.
 If the value is queried while the future is still unresolved, the current process is _blocked_ until the future is resolved.
 It is possible to check whether a future is resolved or not without blocking.
-Exactly how and when futures are resolved depends on what strategy is used to evaluate them.
-For instance, a future can be resolved using a sequential strategy, which means it is resolved in the current R session.
-Other strategies may be to resolve futures asynchronously, for instance, by evaluating expressions in parallel on the current machine or concurrently on a compute cluster.
+Exactly where and when futures are resolved depends on what future backend is set to evaluate them.
+For instance, a future can be resolved using the sequential backend, which means it is resolved in the current R session.
+Other backends may be used for resolving futures asynchronously, for instance, in parallel on the current machine or on a compute cluster.

 Here is an example illustrating how the basics of futures work.
 First, consider the following code snippet that uses plain R code: